Center of Excellence in Urology & Men's Health

 01

-Local anesthesia to scrotal area.
-Patient awake throughout.
+Local anesthetic is applied to the scrotal area.
+The patient remains awake and comfortable throughout.

 02